Neurofeedback Therapy. It’s Time For You To Feel Better…Naturally and Without Drugs.

 My personal experience with NFB has been very positive.
 It’s improved the overall quality of my sleep and has helped significantly reduce the frequency and the severity of the migraines I experience.

-As your neurofeedback practitioner, I will collaborate with you to come up with a plan on how best to integrate NFB into your life.
+I will collaborate with you to come up with a plan on how best to integrate NFB into your life.
 For example, if you are currently in talk therapy, I encouraged to continue that important work and use NFB as an additional effective adjunctive tool.
 I’ll team up with you and any other doctors involved in your healing process.
 When appropriate, I also recommend some supplemental practices.
 If, for example, you wish to learn better ways to tune in and listen to what’s happening in the body, I might recommend yoga or meditation practice.
 These can be a wonderful complements to the work we do together.

 While I do work collaboratively with clients who are already in psychotherapy with another therapist, I also work with many clients who see me for psychotherapy.
 We use neurofeedback training at certain times and in combination with other therapy modalities such as Eye Movement Desensitization Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT) or other forms of psychotherapy.